 “Let’s say a crew boat is just taking what’s typically a land-based worker to work on an offshore fixed platform in the Gulf,” says P. Craig Morrow, Jr., a maritime attorney at Morrow, Morrow, Ryan, Bassett & Haik in Opelousas, Louisiana.
 “Then that person is just a passenger on that crew boat, and his employment function is merely incidental to him riding on that boat.
 In other words, you have to show that the injured worker is permanently assigned to the vessel.
-The rule of thumb is you want to determine if that worker works at least 30% of the time on that vessel or an identifiable fleet of vessels, and your work has to be aiding in the navigation of that vessel.”
+The [general rule] is you want to determine if that worker works at least 30 percent of the time on that vessel or an identifiable fleet of vessels, and your work has to be aiding in the navigation of that vessel.”

 The other determination to make is called unseaworthiness.
 “Examples of an unseaworthy vessel can be an incompetent crew,” Morrow says.
 “If the captain told my guy to go work with an inexperienced guy, and he knew about it, and the inexperienced guy did something to injure my client, then that would be an unseaworthy condition on that vessel.”

 Another example in which maritime law can get confusing is with fixed offshore platforms.